 Pulling the wire through the blossom, just far enough, so the green tape is not showing, I’m then closing the flower’s base around the stem.
 I now have a finished blossom.
 Refer to Video at 07:06

 The stamens are a little long, but I will wait until the flower is dry before I trim them to the required length.

 Making a bud

 If I wanted to make the blossom into a bud, all I would do is close the petals.
-I can have some that are at different stages of opening and even some that are entirely closed by closing the petals.
+I can have some at different stages of opening and even some that are entirely closed by closing the petals.

 Place the blossoms in flower foam to dry.
-If you are working in hot and humid conditions, you may find it’s better to hang the blossoms up to dry, so they keep their shape.
+If you are working in hot and humid conditions, you may find it’s better to hang the blossoms up to dry so they keep their shape.